Bahar-Uddin-Tracking/array-converter-pro/README.md

 3. In the Templates section, then variable Templates Section, click on "New"
 4. Select "Import" in the three dots menu at the top right
 5. Select the downloaded Array Converter Pro.tpl file and save the Template
-6. Close the template editor and go to the Variables section and click New, select this variable
+6. Close the template editor and go to the variables section and click New, select this variable